 Often we pick favorites that we grew up with and mix it up with music the kids like.
 It is something we always look forward to.
 My favorite part about it is listening to the music when we get back and throughout the year.
 It brings back great memories!!

 I try to make fun packets for my kids on most trips.
 Sometimes I will add coloring sheets of states we drive through or license plate bingo.
 Journaling pages are also great and can be used for any age.
 The big kids can write and the little kids can draw pictures.
 These are also great as a keepsake when we return home.

 I try to pick up new sticker books or activity books to surprise the kids on the road.
 Sometimes we go to the store and they pick.
 The Dollar Store has great ones and my kids love picking out a new book for the trip.
 We also pick out new apps that will be fun and entertaining for the drive.

 I bring a bunch of snacks my kids like and I try to include cut up fruit, grapes, and carrots.
 Its fun to go to the grocery store and allow each kid to pick out a snack they really like.
 When we get tired I bring out a special treat.
 Sometimes its a lollipop or candy, sometimes cookies.
 Just something to make the trip feel special.

 Having something special from home can help your family feel better on long drives.
 It also helps in hotel rooms for a child that may feel home sick.
 For my kids this includes pillow, blanket, and their favorite stuffed animal.
 It can also be a action figure guy or a doll.
 Anything that makes your kids happy.

-Thinking of taking a road trip?
+Inspired to take a Family Road Trip??
 Check out Road Trip: Rochester to Myrtle Beach.